Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Atomistic simulations

 \section{Atomistic simulations}

-The open-source package LAMMPS \citep{plimpton1995LAMMPS} was used for the construction of the grain boundary structures, their optimisation and the computation of the GB energies via molecular statics.
+The open-source package LAMMPS \cite{plimpton1995LAMMPS} was used for the construction of the grain boundary structures, their optimisation and the computation of the GB energies via molecular statics.
 To represent bcc and fcc metals, the embedded atom method type potentials for Fe \cite{mendelev2003development}, Al \cite{zope2003interatomic} and Ni \cite{stoller2016impact} were employed, which are available at \texttt{https://www.ctcms.nist.gov/potentials/}.
-A spherical grain method introduced in \cite{lee2004computation} and improved in \cite{kroll2022efficient} was used to model the grain boundaries without periodic boundary conditions.
+The basic material properties as they are reproduced by the potentials are shown in \ref{table:atomistic_simulation_parameter_1}.
+A spherical grain method introduced in \cite{lee2004computation} and improved, e.g.~in \cite{Li2019,kroll2022efficient}, was used to model the grain boundaries without periodic boundary conditions.
 In this approach two spheres are created, one of which is rotated by the misorientation angle around the rotation axis.
 Subsequently both spheres are cut into half-spheres at the desired grain boundary plane and both half-spheres are combined to construct the grain boundary.
 To optimise the microscopic degrees of freedom different combinations of trial displacements (parallel and perpendicular to the interface) are applied, and atoms within a certain cut-off radius are deleted.
+The parameters for the optimisation of the microscopic degrees of freedom for each subspace are displayed in Tables~\ref{table:atomistic_simulation_parameter_2} and \ref{table:atomistic_simulation_parameter_3}.

 For all trial structures the interatomic forces are relaxed and the GB energy is calculated from the atoms of an inner sphere (to avoid surface effects to the potential energy of each atom) by using the following equation:

 with $N$ the number of atoms in the inner sphere, $E_{\mathrm{pot},n}$ the energy of the $n$-th atom in the inner sphere, $E_{\mathrm{bulk}}$ the energy per atom in a corresponding bulk structure and $r_{\mathrm{i}}$ the radius of the inner sphere.
 The minimal grain boundary energy which is obtained in this way is taken as the final result.
+Table \ref{table:atomistic_simulation_parameter_1} shows the used simulation parameters and material properties for each subspace.